Calculate interest on loan

 While the cash rate is one of the main things banks will consider when setting commercial interest rates, it’s not the only one.
 Banks will also be keeping an eye on overhead costs, as well as maintaining a healthy margin between the loan and deposit rates they’re offering.

 Generally speaking, online banks tend to offer cheaper home loan rates and more generous savings account rates than their larger counterparts, as they have fewer overhead costs to worry about.
-The flipside to this is that larger banks tend to offer more when it comes to physical branches, technology and customer service.
+The flipside to this is that larger banks tend to offer more when it comes to physical branches and face-to-face services.

 Do all interest rates move in line with the cash rate?